ammmrrr18-cloud/07-Algorithms-Level-3-Bank-Project/README.md

 # 🏦 Bank Management System - Version 1 (V1)

+> **"A transition from individual algorithms to building functional database-driven systems."** 🚀

-This project is the final practical application of **Level 7 (Algorithms & Problem Solving Level 3)** within the "Programming Advices" roadmap.
+📌 This project is the final practical application of **[Level 07: Algorithms & Problem Solving Level 3](https://github.com/ammmrrr18-cloud/Programming-Foundations-Roadmap/tree/main/07%20-%20Algorithms%20%26%20Problem-Solving%20%E2%80%93%20Level%203)**.
 The project aims to build a comprehensive system for managing client data with persistent storage using files.

 ---